 his report reflects the commitment and involvement of the members of the Federal Interagency Forum on Child and Family Statistics.
-It was prepared by the Writing

-Subcommittee of the Reporting Committee of the Forum.
-This year, the committee was chaired by Katherine Heck and Alisa Jenny, National Center for Health Statistics.
-Other committee members included Dawn Aldridge, Food and Nutrition Service; James Colliver, National Institute on Drug Abuse; David Johnson, Bureau of Labor Statistics; Laura Lippman, National Center for Education Statistics; Kristin Smith, Census Bureau; Janet Chiancone, Office of Juvenile Justice and Delinquency Prevention; Tracey Woodruff, Environmental Protection Agency; and Kathy Nelson, Department of Housing and Urban Development.
+It was prepared by the Writing Subcommittee of the Reporting Committee of the Forum.
+This year, the committee was chaired by Kristin Smith, U.S. Census Bureau.
+Other committee members included Katherine Heck, Alisa Jenny, and John Kiely, National Center for Health Statistics; Dawn Aldridge, Food and Nutrition Service; James Colliver, National Institute on Drug Abuse; David Johnson, Bureau of Labor Statistics; Laura Lippman, Patrick Rooney, and Tom Snyder, National Center for Education Statistics; Janet Chiancone, Office of Juvenile Justice and Delinquency Prevention; Tracey Woodruff, Environmental Protection Agency; and Kathy Nelson, Department of Housing and Urban Development.

-The Reporting Committee of the Forum, chaired by Katherine Heck and Alisa Jenny, guided the development of the new indicators.
-Members of the Reporting Committee not represented on the Writing Subcommittee included Linda Gordon, Immigration and Naturalization Service; Laura Montgomery, Ken Schoendorf, Gloria Simpson, and Barbara Foley Wilson, National Center for Health Statistics; Patrick Rooney, National Center for Education Statistics; Bob Kominski, Census Bureau; Jeff Evans, National Institute of Child Health and Human Development; Meredith Kelsey, Office of the Assistant Secretary for Planning and Evaluation, Department of Health and Human Services; Woodie Kessel, Office of Disease Prevention and Health Promotion; Cathy Gotschall, National Highway Traffic Safety Administration; Russ Scarato and Stella Yu, Maternal and Child Health Bureau; and Susan Schechter, Office of Management and Budget.
+The Reporting Committee of the Forum, chaired by Kristin Smith, guided the development of the new indicators.
+Members of the Reporting Committee not represented on the Writing Subcommittee included Linda Gordon, Immigration and Naturalization Service; Laura Montgomery, Gloria Simpson, and Barbara Foley Wilson, National Center for Health Statistics; Robert Kominski, U.S. Census Bureau; Jeff Evans, National Institute of Child Health and Human Development; Meredith Kelsey, Office of the Assistant Secretary for Planning and Evaluation, Department of Health and Human Services; Woodie Kessel, Office of Disease Prevention and Health Promotion; Cathy Gotschall, National Highway Traffic Safety Administration; Russ Scarato and Stella Yu, Maternal and Child Health Bureau; and Richard Bavier and Susan Schechter, Office of Management and Budget.

 Other staff members of the Forum agencies provided data, developed indicators, or wrote parts of the report.
-They include Joseph Dalaker, Debbie Dove, Jason Fields, Mary Jane Slagle, and Greg Spencer, Census Bureau: Patsv Klaus and Michael Rand, Bureau of Justice Statistics; Robert McIntire, Howard Hayghe, Mike Horrigan, Donna Rothstein, and Julie Yates, Bureau of Labor Statistics; Wayne Stephens and Alan Bloch, Centers for Disease Control and Prevention; Mark Lino and Peter Basiotis, Center for Nutrition Policy and Promotion; Gary Bickel, Food and Nutrition Service; Kathryn Chandler and Chris Chapman, National Center for Education Statistics; Lara Akinbami, Robin Cohen, Cathy Duran, Lois Fingerhut, Donna Hoyert, and Stephanie Ventura, National Center for Health Statistics; and Barbara Allen-Hagen, Office of Juvenile Justice and Delinquency Prevention.
+They include Joseph Dalaker, Deborah Dove, Jason Fields, Fred Hollmann, and Robin Levine, U.S. Census Bureau: Patsv Klaus and Michael Rand, Bureau of Justice Statistics; Howard Hayghe, Rowena Johnson, and Robert McIntire, Bureau of Labor Statistics; Ali Mokdad and Wayne Stephens, Centers for Disease Control and Prevention; Peter Basiotis and Mark Lino, Center for Nutrition Policy and Promotion; Gary Bickel, Food and Nutrition Service; Chris Chapman, National Center for Education Statistics; Robin Cohen, Cathy Duran, Lois Fingerhut, Donna Hoyert and Stephanie Ventura, National Center for Health Statistics; Barbara Allen-Hagen, Office of Juvenile Justice and Delinquency Prevention; and Mark Nord, Economic Research Service.